-Client-side security protects your website visitors from malicious JavaScript attacks that happen directly in their browsers.
-Unlike traditional security that focuses on your servers, client-side threats target the scripts running on your actual web pages, like payment forms, chatbots, and analytics tools.
-These attacks can steal credit card information, passwords, session tokens, and sensitive personal information without a user or admin even knowing.
+Protecting your website visitors from malicious JavaScript attacks that happen in their browsers is the goal of client-side security.
+Compared to traditional attacks that focus on your servers, client-side threats target the scripts on your actual web pages.
+These include payment forms, chat widgets, and analytics tools.
+These attacks can quietly steal credit card details and other valuable information and can go unnoticed indefinitely.
 If you handle payments or sensitive data, you need client-side security to protect your customers and meet compliance requirements like PCI DSS.

-Server-side security protects your infrastructure, while client-side security protects where your applications actually execute in users' browsers.
+Server-side security protects your infrastructure, while client-side security focuses on where your application actually runs, inside your users' browsers.

 Client-side security is a critical subset of AppSec that focuses on protecting applications where they actually execute--in users' browsers.